Click on our sedation services below to learn more:

 Sedation dentistry is a safe option for dental patients.
 Dr. Suk Jun Yun is one of a handful of Grand Rapids dentists that are trained to effectively utilize it in his dental practice.
 You can walk into the office with unsightly metal fillings, chipped, broken, stained or gapped teeth and walk out with the smile you've always wanted.

-At the end of your dentist appointment, you'll resume breathing regular oxygen, and all the effects of nitrous oxide will disappear, so you can resume your normal activities immediately.
+At the end of your dentist appointment, you'll resume breathing regular oxygen, and all the effects of laughing gas will disappear, so you can resume your normal activities immediately.

 If you are interested in hearing more about our sedation dentistry, please contact our Grand Rapids sedation dentist at (616) 288-6134.
 At NorthPointe Family Dental, we want to assist you in taking all the necessary steps in creating a dynamic smile!
-Learn more about the benefits of nitrous →
+Learn more about the benefits of laughing gas →

 Relaxing during your next dentist appointment could be as easy as taking a pill.